 \textbf{Model Architectures.} We experiment with two model architectures: ResNet-18~\cite{he2016deep} and a pre-trained CLIP~\cite{radford2021learning} model checkpoint released by OpenAI.
 We train all models from scratch on CIFAR-10.
 Due to the high computational demands for re-training even the smallest versions of CLIP (tens of hours on hundreds of GPUs~\cite{ilharco_gabriel_2021_5143773}) from scratch, we instead re-use pre-trained checkpoints and perform backdooring by fine-tuning the models on poisoned data.
 Torchvision provides checkpoints for ResNet-18\footnote{\url{https://pytorch.org/vision/stable/models.html}} and Huggingface provides checkpoints for CLIP\footnote{\url{https://huggingface.co/openai/clip-vit-base-patch32}}.
 All models achieve a high test accuracy: $95\%$ on CIFAR-10, $70\%$ on ImageNet with a ResNet-18, and $73\%$ test accuracy by CLIP.

-\textbf{Implementation.} We re-implement all surveyed attacks and defenses from scratch in PyTorch 1.13 and make our framework and pre-trained, backdoored models publicly available to foster reproducibility.
-All experiments are evaluated on A100 GPUs with 80Gybte VRAM on a server with 1TByte of RAM.
+\textbf{Implementation.} We re-implement all surveyed attacks and defenses from scratch in PyTorch 1.13 and publicly make our framework and pre-trained, backdoored models available to foster reproducibility.
+All experiments are evaluated on A100 GPUs with 80Gybte VRAM on a server with 1TByte RAM.